ietf-wg-cellar/matroska-specification/notes.md

   ...
 </Cluster>
 ```

-* BlockGroup with a frame that references two other frames, with the EBML tree shown as XML:
+Figure: Same Frame That References Another Frame Put inside a `BlockGroup`, but the Reference Could Not Be Recovered, with the EBML Tree Shown as XML

 ```xml
 <Cluster>